rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 rdegges@cora:~/code/django_consultants$ touch templates/registration/login.html
 ```

-Next, let’s define a generic template (base.html) for our main pages to use as a
+Next, let's define a generic template (base.html) for our main pages to use as a
 generic template.
 Since I like to do things fancy, we might as well make it
 HTML5 :)